-The proposed amendments to the Explanatory Materials to the MCSG include a proposal to remove and replace the guidance on fines for high income offenders.
+The amendments to the Explanatory Materials to the MCSG include removing and replacing the guidance on fines for high income offenders.

 The existing wording states that:

 Where the offender is in receipt of very high income, a fine based on a proportion of relevant weekly income may be disproportionately high when compared with the seriousness of the offence.
 In such cases, the court should adjust the fine to an appropriate level; as a general indication, in most cases the fine for a first time offender pleading not guilty should not exceed 75 per cent of the maximum fine.
 In the case of fines which are unlimited the court should decide the appropriate level with the guidance of the legal adviser.